liaorongfan/WordRepresentGraph/protocol.rst

     => 词组搭配

+Phrase/Phrasal verb:
+    A phrasal verb is usually a combination of a verb + a preposition which usually changes the meaning from that of the original verb.
+For example, “put + up with” means to tolerate, while “put + up” means to return something to its original/proper position (especially when cleaning), and “put + off” means to delay doing something until a later time.

+    => 短语 / 动词短语

 Chunk:
     a phrase or group of words which can be learnt as a unit by sb who is learning a language.
 Examples of chunks are ‘Can I have the bill, please?’ and ‘Pleased to meet you’

     => 话语组成部分

-    In this project, idioms are treated as chunks for less word attributes used when coding
+    In this project, "idioms" are treated as chunks for less word attributes used when coding

-Label:
-    To mark in what cases a word is most used, here are 4 types and they are reading, writing, speaking and listening.

-    Also, a word's phonetic symbol will be noted here if necessary